The impact of the Large Magellanic Cloud on dark matter direct detection signals: Local dark matter distribution

 For each possible Sun's position (and velocity) which matches the observed Sun-LMC geometry, we consequently have the orientation of the $(x_g, y_g, z_g)$ axes of the Galactic reference frame defined in section~\ref{sec: Sun-LMC Geometry}.
 We then transform the positions and velocities of the simulation particles to this Galactic reference frame.

 To define the \emph{Solar region}, with the Sun at a galactocentric distance of $\sim 8$~kpc, we first consider the region enclosed within a spherical shell between 6 to 10 kpc from the Galactic center of the MW analogue.
 We then consider a cone with an opening angle of $\pi/4$ radians, its vertex at the Galactic center, and its axis aligned with the position of the Sun as obtained from the procedure discussed in section~\ref{sec: Sun-LMC Geometry}.
 The overlap of the spherical shell and the cone constitutes the Solar region, shown as the shaded blue region in figure~\ref{fig: solar region}.
-The opening angle of the cone is chosen to be large enough to have good statistics for the number of DM particles in the Solar region, and small enough to capture the changes in the local distribution.
+The size of the Solar region is chosen to be large enough to include several thousand DM particles, and small enough to retain sensitivity to the best fit Sun's position.
+In sections~\ref{sec: DM density} and \ref{sec: Variation due to Sun-LMC Geometry}, we discuss the impact of changing the size of the Solar region on the local DM density, the percentage of the DM particles originating from the LMC in the Solar region, and the high speed tails of the halo integrals.

 Since the set of allowed and best fit Sun's positions we find using the procedure described in section~\ref{sec: Sun-LMC Geometry} vary for each halo and snapshot, the Solar region is different for each MW analogue and each snapshot.